Tietgen-ITU/AI-Notes/notes/vault/lectures.lecture9.hillClimbing.md

 If i want to find the global maximum then then exploitation is not a good option.

 The thing is that between performance and exploiration there is the.

+## Meta Heuristic
+Meta heuristic is something that finds some kind of balance between these.
+In [[lectures.lecture9.simulatedAnnealing]] it tries to simulate a heuristic which works the same way as annealing metal.
+So it starts by exploring then it moves to exploitation.

 # Escaping Local Maxima
 ![](/assets/images/2022-03-31-10-33-44.png)